 *10% tuition discount scholarships for:

-- AGS alumni (includes students who have completed a master’s degree or 36 credits plus a program of study at Adler Graduate School.)
+- AGS alumni (includes students who have completed a master’s degree or Certificate at Adler Graduate School.

 - Persons officially registered as a member of a Native American tribal group – Proof of status when beginning relationship with AGS is required